USS Laffey (DD-459)

 USS Laffey (DD-459) was a Benson-class destroyer of the United States Navy during World War II.
-She was the first destroyer named for Bartlett Laffey.
+She was the first destroyer named for Seaman Bartlett Laffey.

-Laffey was laid down on 13 January 1941 by Bethlehem Shipbuilding Company, San Francisco, California; launched 30 October 1941; sponsored by Miss Eleanor G. Forgerty, granddaughter of Seaman Laffey; and commissioned on 31 March 1942, Lieutenant Commander William E. Hank in command.
 She was lost in action on 13 November 1942.

+Construction and commissioning

+Laffey was laid down on 13 January 1941 by Bethlehem Shipbuilding Company at San Francisco, California.
+She was launched 30 October 1941, sponsored by Miss Eleanor G. Forgerty, granddaughter of Seaman Laffey; and commissioned on 31 March 1942, Lieutenant Commander William E. Hank in command.

 Service history

 After shakedown off the west coast, Laffey headed for the war zone via Pearl Harbor, arriving at Efate on 28 August 1942.
 She steamed in the antisubmarine screen until she joined Task Force 18 on 6 September.
-When the flagship— the aircraft carrier Wasp—was sunk on 15 September, Laffey rescued survivors and returned them to Espiritu Santo.
+When the flagship—the aircraft carrier Wasp—was sunk on 15 September, Laffey rescued survivors and returned them to Espiritu Santo.
 She sailed with Task Force 64 and touched at Noumea, New Caledonia, on 18 September.